-As the owner of same day transportation operation, understanding your workers compensation policy can be challenging to say the least!
-While business owners understand the requirements of carrying workers compensation for their operation, employees and financial stability, if you’re unfamiliar with the ins and outs of this coverage (or benefits program as a whole), it can become quite confusing when you sit down to vet your options and pricing.
+As the owner of a same day delivery or courier operation, understanding your workers compensation policy can be challenging.
+While business owners understand the requirements of carrying workers compensation for their operation, employees, and financial stability, if you’re unfamiliar with the nuts and bolts of this coverage (or benefits program as a whole), it can become a maze of questions, and understanding pricing.

-Workers compensation is essential to your business and, in most cases, required.
-Without it, organizations run the risk of incurring crippling financial liabilities associated with on-the-job employee injuries.
+Workers’ compensation is essential to your business and, in most cases, required.
+Without it, organizations run the risk of crippling financial liabilities associated with on-the-job employee injuries.

-And while it’s important to understand why your business needs a workers comp policy, it’s equally important to understand how your premium rate is calculated.
-Continue reading to learn more about how workers comp premiums are structured.
+And while it’s important to understand why your business needs a workers’ comp policy, it’s equally important to understand how your premium rate is calculated.

 There are three primary factors that determine a business’ workers compensation (WC) premium rate.
 For the most part, these factors are fixed by each state, and your insurance company's discretion is strictly limited.